Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/infrastructure-core-and-philanthropy/essay.md

 - written materials
 - international user relationships

-The problem is that these assets remain too dependent on informal maintenance and limited support.
+The problem is that these assets remain too dependent on informal maintenance and limited continuity capacity.

-An infrastructure core would make the support function explicit.
+An infrastructure core would make the stewardship function explicit.

 It would give the work a place to hold:

 - technical stewardship
 - documentation
 - data preservation
-- partner support
+- partner coordination
 - translation and access
 - research readiness
 - continuity planning